A Guide to Every Flavor of Laughing Cow Cheese

 This tastes like the pepper Jack cheese you buy from the deli counter, but in wedge form.
 I was confused about what to do with this one besides spread it on a turkey sandwich so I just spread it on crackers, but I think it would be even better spread on pretzels.

 If you’re making an egg sandwich … Creamy Queso Fresco Chipotle

 I wanted a lot more smoky chipotle flavor from this cheese.
 I also didn’t get much in the way of queso fresco, although that’s probably because it’s such a mild cheese to begin with.
 That said, I think this one’s a little boring on its own, but would work well swiped on a slice of bread before building avocado toast or an egg sandwich.

 This one tastes exotic (thank you, sun-dried tomatoes!).
 Out of the flavored Laughing Cow cheeses, this wedge felt the most natural.
-Swipe it on crostini while you sip a glass of Prosecco — that's allowed for snack hour, right?
+Swipe it on crostini while you sip a glass of Prosecco — that’s allowed during snack hour, right?

 I wanted this one to remind me of the melty cheese on top of French onion soup.
 Instead, it reminded me of onion dip that’s made from a package.
 So if that’s your jam, you’ll like this.
 I don’t think ruffled potato chips would be an out-of-place pairing here.